Relevant legislation and authorities |

 An "ordinary course of business" clause that prevents the target company from taking decisions outside the course of its ordinary business until the closing date is generally considered acceptable.

-Parties must act independently until they obtain the relevant clearance from antitrust regulators and they close the transaction.
+Parties must act independently until they obtain the relevant clearance from antitrust agencies and they close the transaction.

 41) Implementation outside the jurisdiction before approval – "Carve out"

 There are no specific rules on “carve out” proceedings for the Mexican part of a transaction when approval by Mexican antitrust authorities is pending.
-Therefore, carve outs are neither permitted nor prohibited under the FCL or its regulations.
-Parties will need to determine if, with respect to a particular transaction, a carve-out is feasible so as to allow global closing while at the same time adequately ring-fencing Mexico in a way which avoids the parties incurring in any gun-jumping and/or improper information-sharing scenario.
+However, it is considered possible to implement and close the transaction, as long as no portion of the Mexican business is transferred to the purchaser.
+Parties will need to determine if, with respect to a particular transaction, a carve-out is feasible so as to allow global closing while at the same time adequately ring-fencing Mexico (with no assets, entities or sales involved and no effects in Mexico) in a way which prevents the parties from being accused of gun-jumping and/or improper information-sharing.
+The parties will need to implement measures to ensure no commercially sensitive information is shared prior to obtaining clearance.
 These procedures are usually discussed with the agencies on a case-by case basis in order to ensure that competition concerns will be avoided and/or addressed.
-Parties should note that even such guidelines and/or discussions with the competition agencies are non-binding and therefore, risks in this regard may be mitigated but not completely avoided.
+Parties should note that such guidelines and/or discussions with the competition agencies are non-binding and therefore, risks in this regard may be mitigated but not completely avoided.

 42) Consequences of implementing without approval/permission